jnunyez/synchronization/README.md

     build: false
 EOF
 ```
-This will trigger the Operator to instantiate of a Node Feature Discovery (NFD) Custom Resource (CR), which will detect worker nodes physically equipped with an Silicom Timing Sync card.
+This will trigger the Operator to instantiate a Node Feature Discovery (NFD) Custom Resource (CR), which will detect worker nodes physically equipped with an Silicom Timing Synchronization card.
 This CR is consumed by the [`NFD Operator`][3].
-Note that Silicom Timing Synchronization Operator requires the presence [`NFD Operator`][3] in the same namespace.
+Note that the Silicom Timing Synchronization Operator requires the presence [`NFD Operator`][3] in the same namespace.
 In this case, we have one node with an STS4 card, thus the node should have been automatically labeled by NFD with with `feature.node.kubernetes.io/custom-silicom.sts.devices=true`.
-To check that, issue the following:
+We can check whether the aforementioned label is present:

 ```console
 # oc describe node du3-ldc1 | grep custom-silicom.sts.devices=true
                     feature.node.kubernetes.io/custom-silicom.sts.devices=true
 ```

-Lastly, the Silicom Timing Synchronization Operator creates a daemonset called `sts-plugin` in those nodes labeled by NFD with `feature.node.kubernetes.io/custom-silicom.sts.devices=true`.
-This daemonset is in charge of maintaining information of the GPS information, and querying the STS cards to get status port information.
+After this, the Silicom Timing Synchronization Operator creates a daemonset called `sts-plugin` in those nodes labeled by NFD with `feature.node.kubernetes.io/custom-silicom.sts.devices=true`.
+This daemonset is in charge of maintaining the state of the STS cards configuration.

 ## Telecom Grandmaster Provisioning <a name="stsconfig"></a>

+Now we proceed to configure the detected worker node `du3-ldc1` as Grandmaster.

-### Label Node
+### Label Grandmaster Node

 Add a node label `gm-1` in the worker node that has GPS cable connected to the (i.e., in our case worker node named `du3-ldc1`).

 ```console